jupyterhub/oauthenticator/docs/source/how-to/refresh.md

 This example requires granting users read access to their own `auth_state`.
-If you plan to provide users with access tokens, `auth_state` does not typically include information your users won't have access to with the token itself, but it is worth making sure that your Authenticator configuration places anything in `auth_state` that you do not want users to be able to see.
+If you plan to provide users with access tokens, `auth_state` does not typically include information your users won't have access to with the token itself, but it is worth making sure that your Authenticator configuration doesn't put anything in `auth_state` that you do not want users to be able to see.
 ```